NRG-IITB/electionviz/README.md

 ## Running the Application

-Once the setup is complete, you can run the application.
 Set `DEBUG_MODE=false` for general use to reduce logging and improve startup time.

 - General Use:
     ```bash